WWE News: Stone Cold Steve Austin Reveals Who The ‘Big Van Vader’ Gimmick Was Originally Made For

 This past week, the wrestling legend known as Vader (real name Leon White) passed away at the age of 63 after a battle with numerous heart issues.
-He was truly one of the greatest big men to ever step into a wrestling ring and he deserves a spot in the WWE Hall of Fame one day.
+He was truly one of the greatest big men to ever step into a wrestling ring and he deserves a spot in the WWE Hall of Fame one day, but that’s a story for later.
 His immense size and iconic mask are legendary, but Stone Cold Steve Austin has revealed that the gimmick of “Big Van Vader” wasn’t originally meant for him.

-When Vader passed away, the wrestling world expressed their grief and sadness, while also honoring the big man, as reported by Inquisitr.
+When Vader passed away, the wrestling world expressed their grief and sadness while also honoring the big man as reported by Inquisitr.
 It was blatantly obvious that he was respected around the entire world by generations of wrestlers then and now.

 Stone Cold Steve Austin partnered with Big Van Vader on a number of occasions during their time in WCW and even had some matches once they both signed with WWE.
 On a recent episode of The Steve Austin Show, the former WWE Champion shared a lot of memories and stories from his days with Vader.